 Section of M4 ‘fully closed’ after dead body found on carriageway

-Several drivers called the police to report something on the road between junction 20 and junction 21, which the force found to be human remains.
+Several drivers called the police to report something on the road between junction 20 and junction 21, which were found to be human remains.

 Your support helps us to tell the story